-The rewards along this walk are great - stunning natural scenery, outstanding views, and clean air - but be prepared to work for every view you get.
-From Bonn-Matreier-Hütte Hut climb across talus and rock-laden terrain, slowing your pace as you clamber up to Säulkopf Peak.
-If you don’t want to summit it, head north to gain narrow Kälberscharte Crest and steep Galtenscharte Notch.
-The trail is a bit rough and can be hard to follow in places; but you’ll get your first occasional glimpses of majestic Großglockner.
-Clamber up and around large granite boulders at Galtenboden; and if you are up for the extra effort, summit Hohe Achsel Peak on a demanding trail that is assisted by a fixed anchoring system of cables.
-As you near Badener Hütte Hut, you’ll be greeted by a murmuring brook.
-The striking rock face above the hut resembles the notorious Eiger North Face and pays scenic dividends to tenacious trekkers.
+The rewards along this walk are great - stunning natural scenery, outstanding panoramas and clean air - but be prepared to work for every view you get.
+From the Bonn-Matreier-Hütte climb across talus and rock-laden terrain, slowing your pace as you clamber up to the Säulkopf peak.
+If you don’t want to summit it, head north to the narrow Kälberscharte crest and steep Galtenscharte ridge.
+The trail is a bit rough and can be hard to follow in places, but you will get your first occasional glimpses of the majestic Großglockner.
+Clamber up and around large granite boulders at Galtenboden.
+If you are up for the extra effort you can summit Hohe Achsel peak on a demanding trail that is assisted by a fixed anchoring system of cables.
+As you near the Badener Hütte you’ll be greeted by a murmuring brook.
+The striking rock face above the hut resembles the notorious north face of the Eiger and pays scenic dividends to tenacious trekkers.

-Eagle View ·If the weather is clear, you can savour one of the finest vantages for admiring spiralling Großvenediger Peak's sprawling sparkling glacier from the top of Säulkopfgipfel.
-And if you can ever move your eyes away from this mesmerizing mountain, a multitude of others demand your attention as well, from close-ups of Großglockner Range all the way to the Central Alps and the jagged peaks of the Dolomites.
+Eagle View ·If the weather is clear you can enjoy one of the finest vantage points for admiring the spiralling Großvenediger's sparkling glacier from the top of the Säulkopf mountain.
+And if you can ever move your eyes away from this mesmerising mountain, one of Austria's highest, a multitude of others demand your attention as well, from close-ups of the Großglockner Range all the way to the Central Alps and the jagged peaks of the Dolomites.

-Eagle Kick ·Galtenscharte Notch is an Alpine traverse and a demanding scramble section across rock-laden terrain, slowing your pace as you clamber up and around large granite boulders.
-The tread is poor and consists of loose rock in places; in return, you’ll get a superb panorama of nearly every peak of the Tauern National Park.
+Eagle Kick ·The Galtenscharte ridge is an alpine traverse and a challenging scramble section across rock-laden terrain, slowing your pace as you clamber up and around large granite boulders.
+The tread is poor and consists of loose rock in places.
+In return you will get a superb panorama of nearly every peak in the Hohe Tauern National Park.